You are wanting to migrate your old workspace, but aren't exactly sure how.

 - Export Settings from AutoCAD – Windows Start – AutoCAD 20xx – “Export AutoCAD 20xx Settings”

 - Import Settings – same area, except “Import AutoCAD 20xx Settings”

-When upgrading CAD versions on the same computer (provided you haven’t uninstalled the previous version), you will be asked if you would like to migrate settings.
-If that message didn’t come up (happens sometimes) you can go to the same area as the “Export Settings” but this time click on “Migrate From A Previous Release” and it’ll bring up a dialogue box and ask to accept the migration from a previous version.
+If that dialog box didn’t come up (happens sometimes), you can go to the same area as the “Export Settings” but this time click on “Migrate From A Previous Release” and it’ll bring up a dialogue box and ask to accept the migration from a previous version.

 This can also be a handy workflow for resetting CAD to default.
 If you notice your CAD starting to act up after importing a workspace, or perhaps working one day but not the next, it may be worth cross-checking:

 - CAD Updates.